English

 composition Merge inducted into the archives of the Library of Congress

-Yo-Yo Ma and Silkroad Ensemble Asia tour (canceled due to COVID)
+Yo-Yo Ma and Silkroad Ensemble Asia tour (canceled due to COVID-19 pandemic)

-Musical Director of True Colors Concert with artistic director Sidi Larbi Cherkaoui (canceled due to COVID)
+Musical Director of True Colors Concert with artistic director Sidi Larbi Cherkaoui (canceled due to COVID-19 pandemic)

 2019

-Eva Yerbuena Cuentos de Azucar in Granada, Cordoba, Brussels, Sevilla, Zaragoza, etc
+Eva Yerbuena Cuentos de Azucar in Granada, Cordoba, Brussels, Sevilla, Zaragoza

 Michi Wianko’s Murasaki’s Moon at the Metropolitan Museum of Art

-Kaoru Watanabe with Maeve Gilchrist and Satoshi Takeishi US Tour
+Kaoru Watanabe with Maeve Gilchrist and Satoshi Takeishi at Majestic Theater in San Antonio, NY

 2018